guntur1981/go-design-patterns/02-open-closed-principle/README.md

 ## A Better Approach

-A better approach is to separate the concern of the persistent into another package or function.
+A better approach is to separate the persistent con into another package or function.
 For example:

 ```
 func SaveTodo(todo *Todo, filename string) error {